biologist79/ESPuino/README.md

 | 17            | (e.g.) BC337 (via R5) | Base   | Don't forget R5!                                             |

 ## Wiring (custom) / different pinout
-When using a develboard with for example SD-card-reader already integrated, the pinouts described above my not fit your needs.
-Additionaly some boards may use one or some of the GPIOs I used for internal purposes and are maybe not exposed via pin-headers.
+When using a develboard with for example SD-card-reader already integrated, the pinouts described above my not fit your needs; feel free to change them according your needs.
+Additionaly some boards may use one or some of the GPIOs I used for their internal purposes and that reason for are maybe not exposed via pin-headers.
 However, having them exposed doesn't mean they can be used without limits.
 This is because some GPIOs have to be logical LOW or HIGH at start for example and this is probably not the case when connecting stuff to it.
 Feel free to adjust the GPIOs proposed by me (but be adviced it could take a while to get it running).
 If you encounter problems please refer the board's manual first. <br />
 Keep in mind the RFID-lib I used is intended for default-SPI-pins only (SCK, MISO, MOSI).
 [Here](https://github.com/biologist79/Tonuino-ESP32-I2S/tree/master/Hardware-Plaforms/ESP32-A1S-Audiokit) I described a solution for a board with many GPIOs used internally and a very limited number of GPIOs exposed.
 That's why I had to use different SPI-GPIOs for RFID as well.
 Please note I used a slightly modified [RFID-lib](https://github.com/biologist79/Tonuino-ESP32-I2S/tree/master/Hardware-Plaforms/ESP32-A1S-Audiokit/lib/MFRC522) there.

 ## Prerequisites